 Rush defense is at the top of this list.
-Philadelphia allowed 116 rushing yards to Falcons running backs last week, a mark that was tied for eighth highest in the league, but ground volume isn’t as much of an issue as the consistency with which Atlanta was able to move the ball.
+Philadelphia allowed 116 rushing yards to Falcons running backs, a mark that was tied for eighth highest in the league, but ground volume isn’t as much of an issue as the consistency with which Atlanta was able to move the ball.
 Falcons running backs gained seven or more yards on eight of 26 planned rushing plays and tallied four or five yards on three other planned rushing plays.

-As daunting as this trend might sound when headed into a matchup against the powerhouse 49ers rushing attack, the situation does improve when noting that this performance occurred in part because of the changes that new defensive coordinator Jonathan Gannon made to this platoon.
+As daunting as this trend might sound when headed into a matchup against the powerhouse 49ers rushing attack, the situation does improve when noting that this occurred in part because of the changes that new defensive coordinator Jonathan Gannon made to this platoon.

 For many years prior to Gannon’s arrival, the Eagles’ defensive approach on rush defense was to attack with an aggressive one-gap system.
 This put defensive linemen in the proper alignment to charge offensive linemen and get up the field quickly at the snap.